ashleyajohn/ashleyajohn.github.io/_posts/2018-10-26-nba-two-by-twos.md

 The NBA is back and a few weeks in, so what better time than to look backwards!
 A friend in Northwestern's design program mentioned his classmates' obsession with 2 x 2 graphs - plotting silly things like Ability to Dunk vs. Holding Their Breath under Water.
 I was interested in the ultra simplicity of the design, and though I wish I had statistics on these traits for NBA players, I had to settle for data from ESPN.

-First I made a quick web scraper to get the data from ESPN's season summaries.
+First I made a quick web scraper to get the data from [ESPN's season stats](http://www.espn.com/nba/statistics/player/_/stat/scoring-per-game/sort/avgPoints/year/2018/count/1).
 Note that these are averages so they are super aggregated views of a player's performance.
 After all the data was collected, each stat was normalized to zero mean/unit variance.

 Once I had all the data, I got to the plotting.
 I made a simple scatter plot with each player's name and then added the distribution for the x and y axis along side it to get a better picture of what the league looked like as a whole for each stat.